nir-ml/peoplebox-assignment/README.md

 ### Explanation of Functions:

-- `rearrange_columns:` Sorts columns by identifying date related columns and placing them in historical order.

 - `inherit_previous_value:` Iterates through the data, carrying forward the most recent non-null values for **Last Compensation** and **Compensation** columns.